wPlachno/wjpPersWiki/project-article-exam.md

 ### 12. Make function for adding links

-Attention: This milestone has not yet been reached.
+Note: This milestone was reached on 11/16/23

 Make a function `linkMDFile` which takes two filenames, `parentName` and `childName`, and checks the dictionary for the `childName`.
 If it finds an existing `mdFile`, add `parentName` to the `parentLinks`.
 If the file does not exist, create a new `mdFile` with the filename, `last_modified = null`, no child links, and `parentName` as the only entry in the `parentLinks`.
 Add this `mdFile` to the dictionary.

 ### 13. Apply links

-Attention: This milestone has not yet been reached.
+Note: This milestone was reached on 11/16/23

 For each `mdFile` in the dictionary, loop through `childLinks` and pass each through `linkMDFile` with the `mdFile.fileName` as the `parentLink`.